a thousand feelings behind the smile

 i am worthy. i am loveable. i am loved.

-so what did i do?
+so what did

 I TURNED MY FIERCE, MAMA-BEAR, PROTECTOR, WARRIOR SELF INWARD.